If you’re thinking about becoming a gestational carrier, one question may pique your interest more than any other:

 How Much Does a Gestational Carrier Make?

-As you consider potential surrogacy professionals, we’d like to offer you a word of caution.
 In your research, you may come across agencies who claim to pay high gestational carrier pay.
 While it’s tempting to choose a surrogacy agency based on which can pay the most, you should take all of these offers with a grain of salt.
 Many agencies will offer misleading compensation rates to get you through the door of their agency.
-And, once you’re farther along in the process, they’ll inform you of the actual rate they offer — which is often much lower than what you originally thought.
 Look for an agency that is honest and transparent about their gestational carrier compensation rates.
-If their numbers seem too good to be true, they likely are.

 Another important thing to know?
 If you are a prospective surrogate living in California, you will likely be eligible for much higher gestational carriers’ pay than surrogates in another state.